jails/li3_access/README.md

 ```

-Of course you need to adapt this schema according your database.
+Of course you need to adapt this schema according your own SQL database.

 Once Acos and Aros are correctly defined (see test's fixtures for a better understanding of what Acos and Aros looks like).